TL;DR

 Key Points

-• Primary Shards cannot be changed after creation, Replicas can be changed dynamically
+• Primary Shards cannot be changed after creation (can be recreated via split/shrink API), Replicas can be changed dynamically

 • The responsible shard is determined by the hash value of the document ID: shard = hash(id) % number_of_shards